-I am pleased to submit for presentation to the Parliament the Annual Report 2023-24 and financial statements for the Contract Cleaning Industry (Portable Long Service Leave) Authority (the Authority).
+I am pleased to submit for presentation to the Parliament the Annual Report 2023-24 and financial statements for the Community Services Industry (Portable Long Service Leave) Authority.

 As a result of the machinery-of-government changes, QLeave, the administering body for the Authority, was transferred to the Minister for State Development and Infrastructure, Minister for Industrial Relations and Minister for Racing portfolio on 18 December 2023.
 The Authority is required to produce its own annual report.